-But, it turns out, I've found that us guys tend to suck at friendships, and reaching out, or making plans.
+I've found that us guys tend to suck at friendships, reaching out, or making plans.

 In fact, the only friend I have who I feel like I have such a reciprocal relationship with is Alex, my primary school friend.
 In the last couple of weeks, we've both messaged one another to ask if we'd like to hang out with the other.
 That's how it should be.

 But I've struggled with friendships at school, and now as an adult.
 Don't get me wrong, I'm in the best place I've been.
 I have a handful of folks who I see 'now and then', as well as the accountability group I meet with every week, via video call.

 But, so far as real-life goes, I'd like to continue to nurture these friendships - but to feel that, like I described above, they are balanced in their nature.

 - Finding 'my people' hasn't always been easy

 - Then 'making plans' has proven to also be tricky; due top folks not reaching out, not 'taking action' when I extend an invite; I also feel like, with WhatsApp and Facebook and in this age of 'digital communication', 'quality' has been compromised; for example, back in the day an invitation used to consist of a call or at least a personalised message.
 For a while, I was getting 'send to all' Facebook invitations.
 I'm not about that vibe.